-Modern air travel has frequently been cited as a leading to assist airport operators in understanding are cause for the rapid spread of disease within countries and the complexity of multimodal developments.
+Modern air travel has frequently been cited as a leading cause for the rapid spread of disease within countries and internationally.

-internationally.
 Recent outbreaks of SARS, MERS, Ebola, and Zika have focused the debate on a number of issues surrounding air travel, including isolation and quarantine, restrictions on freedom of travel, and screening protocols.
 A number of issues expose the lack of clarity on the respective powers and duties of airport and airline personnel, governments (including federal, state, and local entities) and public health authorities, and the insufficient communication and coordination among local, state, national and international stakeholders.

-Numerous legal issues are associated with these inherent challenges, but through planning and coordination with relevant stakeholders they can be addressed.
+Research reports and summaries produced by the Airport Numerous legal issues are associated with these inherent challenges, but through planning and coordination with relevant stakeholders they can be addressed.
 This digest addresses the legal issues concerning the measures to detect communicable diseases, regulations to control communicable diseases, methods for decontamination, emergency legal preparedness, privacy, and potential sources of liability.
 This digest provides a checklist that airport attorneys and other staff can use to help prepare, plan, and coordinate with their partners in response to a threat of a communicable disease.